 By Henry Newbolt, ‘The Fighting Temeraire’, 1898

-J. M. W. Turner was eighteen years old when Britain entered the Napoleonic Wars and he like the nation were strongly patriotic.
-The Temeraire was a well-known ship from her heroic acts at Trafalgar and her sale by the British Admiralty and subsequent scrapping attracted considerable press coverage.
+J. M. W. Turner was eighteen years old when Britain entered the Napoleonic Wars, and he like the nation were strongly patriotic.
+The Temeraire was a famous ship from her heroic acts at Trafalgar, and her sale by the British Admiralty and subsequent scrapping attracted considerable press coverage.
 This painting had symbolic meaning for Turner and his audience and was immediately appreciated for its symbolism and the atmospheric style used by Turner to explored the interplay of the water and the effects of the setting sun.

 Many of Turner’s paintings can be found in museums across the world, depict famous landscapes and seascapes.
 My favourites include:

 - “Ovid Banished From Rome”, 1838 at The Athenaeum Museum

 - “A study in oil of Dolbadarn Castle in Wales”, 1799-1800 at the National Library of Wales

 - “The Wreck of a Transport Ship”, 1810, at the Museu Calouste Gulbenkian

 - “The Fighting Temeraire“, 1839, at the National Gallery, London